|Title:||Associate Head Coach|

 While at Amherst, Brown attended the NCAA Women Coaches Academy and worked as an athletics advancement intern at the University of Massachusetts.
 She has also worked at a number of swim camps, such as the Stanford International Swim Camp, the Auburn Tiger Swim Camp and at the Northfield Swim Club.

-Brown earned her Bachelor's Degree in geology at Carleton College, where she was part of the swimming and diving team from 2004-08.
+Brown earned her Bachelor's Degree in geology at Carleton College, where she was national qualifier and two-time captain of the swimming and diving team between 2004-08.
 She received a Master's of Science in sports management from the University of Massachusetts and a Master's of business administration from the Isenberg School of Management at the University of Massachusetts.